KazutoshiShinoda/KazutoshiShinoda.github.io/_pages/about.md

 toc_icon: "cog"
 ---

-## Education
-* Sep.
-2019 - present: Doctor Course
-  * Department of Computer Science, Graduate School of Information Science and Technology, The University of Tokyo
-* Apr.
-2017 - Sep.
-2019: Master of Information Science and Technology
-  * Department of Computer Science, Graduate School of Information Science and Technology, The University of Tokyo
-  * The title of my master thesis: "Generating Diverse Question-Answer Pairs for Machine Reading Comprehension"
-* Apr.
-2013 - Mar.
-2017: Bachelor of Engineering
-  * Systems Innovation, Faculty of Engineering, The University of Tokyo

 ## Experience
 * Mar.
 2019 – present: Research Assistant, National Institute of Informatics
 * Jan.
 2022 - Feb.
 2022: Research Intern, NTT Human Informatics Laboratory